University of Toledo: Club sports

 A few recent accomplishments of the University of Toledo Sport Clubs include three straight individual wrestling national championships from 2006 to 2008; three Midwest-Collegiate Sailing Association Championships in 1950, 2008, and 2009; 2 Inter-Collegiate Sailing Association National Championship appearances in 2008 and 2009; 2 Inter-Collegiate Sailing Association National Keelboat Championship appearances in 2021 and 2022; a NIRSA Open Division Soccer National Championship in 1996; and an American Collegiate Hockey Association (ACHA) Division I National Championship in 1992.

 Ice hockey

-The Toledo Rockets men's ice hockey team is a member of the American Collegiate Hockey Association (ACHA) Division II.
-Besides belonging to the ACHA, the team is also an original member of a conference known as the Tri-State Collegiate Hockey League (TSCHL) which was established in 2010.
+The Toledo Rockets men's ice hockey team is a member of the American Collegiate Hockey Association (ACHA) Division I. Besides belonging to the ACHA, the team is also an original member of a conference known as the Tri-State Collegiate Hockey League (TSCHL) which was established in 2010.
 The team plays a 30–35 game schedule against other club teams in the region.